cpldcpu/MisguidedAttention/eval/README.md

 ## How to run the evaluation

+The evaluation scripts can be found in the [`harness`](./harness) folder.

-.. to be added
+... more usage information to be added.

 ## Findings and issues encountered

-.. to be added
+...  to be added